 The Health Care Authority’s (HCA) vision is for all rural residents to achieve greater health and well-being and have access to essential care and social supports when needed.
-A new rural health care model will ensure sustainable access to care in rural communities.

 Why transform rural health care?

 These challenges have magnified over the last few years, jeopardizing access to essential care for those in rural communities.
-These challenges occur regardless of the type of one’s health insurance and place each community’s economy at risk.

 The CHART Model

 In 2021 and 2022 Washington State, along with the states of Alabama, South Dakota, and Texas, was part of the Community Health Access and Rural Transformation (CHART) Model, through the Centers for Medicare & Medicaid Innovation (CMMI).